livetrails/targetjs/README.md

 * `photo` and `userName` each add a `div` element inside every item, serving as placeholders for the photo and user name.

-* `pause$$` delays the execution of all targets that follow it by 100 ms.
+* `pause$$` delays the execution of all targets that follow it by 300 ms. It also has `pauseOn: 'hidden'`, which means the delay is paused if the item becomes invisible, such as when the user scrolls down quickly.
+This also puts all following `$$` targets on hold, so `fetch$$` will not execute until the item becomes visible again.

 * `fetch$$` retrieves the user’s details.

 * `reveal$$` executes after `fetch$$`, revealing the user name and populating the photo with a random color.

-* `wave$$` executes only after all preceding children have completed their targets, giving each user item a coordinated animation.
+* `wave` executes when all visible children have completed their targets or when scrolling ends, giving each user item a coordinated animation.

 TargetJS employs a tree-like structure to track visible branches, optimizing scroller performance.